Surface decomposition method for sensitivity analysis of first-passage dynamic reliability of linear systems: Numerical examples

-The sensitivities of the failure probability with respect to $k_{ve,1}$ and $c_{ve,1}$ are further investigated, as summarized in Table \ref{tab:failure_sensitivity for example 2}.
+The sensitivities of the failure probability with respect to $k_{ve,1}$ and $c_{ve,1}$ are further investigated using SDM and DIS with a target COV of 0.1, as summarized in Table \ref{tab:failure_sensitivity for example 2}.
 The reference solutions obtained from FDM-IS, with a target COV of 0.1 and a 0.1\% perturbation of design parameter, are also provided for comparison.
-The convergence histories of these sensitivities are illustrated in Figure \ref{fig:5}.
-It is seen from Table \ref{tab:failure_sensitivity for example 2} that the sensitivity results obtained from the proposed SDM align very well with the reference solutions.
-It is noted that the number of function evaluations for SDM reported in Table \ref{tab:failure_sensitivity for example 2} corresponds to the sensitivity computation with respect to all 40 design parameters.
-In fact, if only the sensitivities with respect to $k_{ve,1}$ and $c_{ve,1}$ are of interest, even fewer function evaluations are required to attain the target COV of 0.1, which can be observed from Figure \ref{fig:5}.
+The convergence histories of these sensitivities as well as the corresponding COVs and the errors relative to the reference solutions are illustrated in Figure \ref{fig:7}.
+It can be observed that the sensitivity results obtained from the proposed SDM and the DIS are in good agreement and both align well with the reference solutions.
+As for the efficiency, SDM outperforms DIS with speedup ratios of about 1.86, 1.65 and 1.29 for Case 1, Case 2 and Case 3, respectively.
 Overall, the proposed SDM demonstrates excellent accuracy and efficiency for the sensitivity analysis of first-passage dynamic reliability of linear systems.